The House Financial Services Committee held a hearing Wednesday to review data on diversity and inclusion within banking institutions in the U.S.

 Additionally, the Federal Deposit Insurance Corporation, the Office of the Comptroller of the Currency, and the Board of Governors of the Federal Reserve System reported in their 2018 annual OMWI reports that they had 16.7%, 9.3%, and 5% response rates to their diversity surveys, respectively.

 Kenneth Bentsen, President and CEO, Securities Industry and Financial Markets Association Diversity and Inclusion Council, gave testimony saying their most recent survey of their clients found all participants have a strategic plan for diversity.

 He added that 95% of responding organizations in the U.S. plan to address gender, gender identity, race, and ethnicity.
 Eighty-percent of the organizations said they plan to address issues around sexual orientation and veterans.

-Bentsen the survey from his constituents found women made up 44% of the workforce and the hiring rate and turnover rate compared to their male counterparts is “comparable.”
+Bentsen said the survey from his constituents found women made up 44% of the workforce and the hiring rate and turnover rate compared to their male counterparts is “comparable.”
 He added the share of women within the industry is expected to grow by 2% over the next five years and 3% over the next decade.

 People of color made up one-third of the workforce population and the hiring rate exceeds that for white workers by 5%.
 The turnover rate for people of color is 2% higher than whites.